Professional development and eLearning

 - Assistive products and technologies

-- Person-centered care
+- Person-centred care

 - Toileting habits which promote continence

-- Multidisciplinary care and team based approach
+- Multidisciplinary care and team-based approach

 - Communication